Naspwon/yolo/explanation.md

     driver: local

 ```
-This volume, mongodb_data, is designated for storing MongoDB data.
-It ensures that the data remains intact and is not lost even if the container is stopped or deleted.
+This prevents data loss by persisting it outside of the container

 ## 5. Git Workflow to achieve the task